zhero-web-sec/zhero-web-sec.github.io/_publications/2025-05-06-paper-title-number-8.md

 ## Introduction
 Back to the Next.js framework this time, with a modest but rather interesting piece of research born out of a need to bypass the patch implemented following one of my previous vulnerabilities, CVE-2024-46982, still my favorite to date on Next.
 I strongly recommend reading the previous paper on the subject for a better understanding, namely "[Next.js, cache, and chains: the stale elixir](https://zhero-web-sec.github.io/research-and-things/nextjs-cache-and-chains-the-stale-elixir)".
 I won’t go into detail about the previous CVE, nor revisit some basic concepts already covered earlier (SSG, SSR..).

 It all started some time ago, when I was looking for vulnerable targets (BBP) to the famous stale elixir.
-I came across an asset whose version was higher than that of the patch and exhibited strange behavior, prompting me to take another look at the source code, which led to the discovery of a of race condition, which - when chainable with a cache poisoning - allows bypassing the previous patch, potentially leading to an SXSS in the best/worst case scenario.
+I came across an asset whose version was higher than that of the patch and exhibited strange behavior, prompting me to take another look at the source code, which led to the discovery of race condition, which - when chainable with a cache poisoning - allows bypassing the previous patch, potentially leading to an SXSS in the best/worst case scenario, depending on the point of view.

 Its exploitability stems from **misconfigurations/poor implementation practices** that are for the most part outside the scope of Next.js's responsibility, making the `AC: H` metric in the CVSS vector fully appropriate, as you'll soon see.
 I still found it worthwhile to document, especially since there are a few real-world targets out there that remain exposed, enough to be of interest to some fellow hunters.